+On social media, you'll find the LSA Honors Program on Facebook, Twitter, and Instagram.
 Looking to connect with past classmates?
 Seeking alum living and working in specific regions?
-Join our LinkedIn network using the button below.
+Join our LinkedIn network of over 2600 members.

 Recently graduated?
 We're looking forward to publishing your thesis in Deep Blue.
 You'll find steps for this process on the Honors Thesis Submission page.